 Smell & Water Type

-Smell well‚ I am not sure what else to call it really it puts out a smell out a bit like a swimming pool with an edge of stale not sure exactly what causes this could but guessing on this it could be the material in the filter as on its own chlorine is odourless.
+I am not sure what else to call it a smell out a bit like a swimming pool with an edge of stale really comes of this filter. the cause this is likely the materials used in the paper filter as on its own cleaning chemicals like chlorine are odourless.